thedaviddias/bfdes.in/posts/create-a-class.md

 ## Loadouts and Classes

 So far, the algorithm we have devised finds the best **loadout** for a playstyle, *given* a weapon.
-We can do better and determine the best loadout for all weapon and attachment permutations.
+We can do better and determine the best loadout among all weapon and attachment permutations.

 Observe that attachment choice is tied solely to weapon choice.
 So we can decompose the problem by:
 1. maximising utility for every weapon independently (as before), and,